 Paraiso: David Alves, Jr. and Timothy Stevenson rented a house in Mérida, the capital of Yucatán State, and commuted daily to this Mayan town for two weeks of children’s meetings in the afternoons, followed by the preaching of the gospel in the evenings.
 Every one of the 300 homes was visited, and attendance and interest of children and adults was encouraging.
 Hundreds of tracts were also distributed in downtown area of Merida.

-San Juan: David Alves, Sr. had ministry meetings in the new San Juan hall, as well as in a home in San Pancho, an hour away, where there is a group of believers who meet twice a week.
+San Juan: Ministry meetings were held in the new San Juan hall, as well as in a home in San Pancho, an hour away, where there is a group of believers who meet twice a week.

-San Luis Río Colorado: Dan Harvey appreciated the help of Hermosillo brethren in open air gospel and children’s meetings in various points in the city.
+San Luis Río Colorado: Hermosillo brethren helped in open air gospel and children’s meetings in various points in the city.

 Tepic: Marcus Cain spent a weekend with the saints here, visiting several in their homes and helping in the assembly meetings.

-Zamora: Chucho and Ricardo Gomez, both overseers in the Galvantepec assembly on the outskirts of Zamora, shared with David Alves, Sr. in two gospel meetings: one in an outreach in the city of Zamora and the other one in Los Reyes, a two-hour drive from Zamora.
+Zamora: Chucho and Ricardo Gomez, both overseers in the Galvantepec assembly on the outskirts of Zamora, shared in two gospel meetings: one in an outreach in the city of Zamora and the other one in Los Reyes, a two-hour drive from Zamora.
 In this last place there are a number of baptized believers that meet weekly in a home.

 Zapopan: Paul Thiessen and local brethren were very encouraged by children’s meetings in the hall.
 Believers from Zamora came over to help in the distribution of texts and invitations in various neighborhoods of the city.